Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * [Unprecedented study of Aboriginal Australians points to one shared Out of Africa migration for modern humans.
 21 Sep.
 2016](https://www.cam.ac.uk/research/news/unprecedented-study-of-aboriginal-australians-points-to-one-shared-out-of-africa-migration-for)
 * [Qiu, Jane.
 How China is rewriting the book on human origins.
 Nature News.
 12 Jul.
 2016.](https://www.nature.com/news/how-china-is-rewriting-the-book-on-human-origins-1.20231)
 * [McEvoy, Brian et al. Whole-Genome Genetic Diversity in a Sample of Australians with Deep Aboriginal Ancestry.
 American journal of human genetics.
 13 Aug.
 2010.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2917718/)

-# Pre Clovis (before 11000 BCE)

-These links support discoveries on the continent prior to any currently established theories (as of 2018).

 ## Overview of new findings